roytang/blog/content/post/2017/12/my-coding-approach.md

 I realize that a lot of modern software engineering advocates recommend some kind of test-driven approach.
 I imagine with such an approach start with the smallest iota of functionality, write a test for it, then write the actual code, then work outwards from there, building more complexity on top.
 So for the example above, maybe I should have started with the retrieval logic on the backend then work my way outwards from there.

-I do that sometimes but I find that as a full-stack engineer my natural tendency is work my way across a new feature in this manner &#8211; from user interface to backend and back.
+I do that sometimes but I find that as a full-stack engineer my natural tendency is work my way across a new feature in this manner -- from user interface to backend and back.
 Combined with the difficulty of writing code to test UI/HTML/JavaScript, this means I rarely get into the mindset of test-driven development.
 It's not something I ever got used to.
 Maybe someday a switch will click and I will get it and my mind will be blown.

 My approach does have some benefits though, in that I'm defining the interfaces first before diving into the guts of the logic.
-In that sense it's kind of "test-driven&#8221; except all my testing is manual.
+In that sense it's kind of "test-driven" except all my testing is manual.

 I do think having such a systematic, incremental method of implementation is a good skill for the junior programmer to learn though.
 My experience is that many younger programmers (especially those fresh out of college) tend to write huge chunks of code/logic/functionality then get surprised when the very first thing breaks down.